-> For instance, research by PSFK shows that 79% of consumers want personalized menu recommendations based on past data.
+For instance, research by PSFK shows that 79% of consumers want personalized menu items based on past data.

 To meet this growing need, restaurant chains like McDonald’s are looking to capture customer data.

-By the beginning of 2020, McDonald’s had installed Dynamic Yield’s technology in 9,500 of its U.S. drive-throughs.
-It was expected to expand the technology to every U.S. location by the end of 2020.
+By the beginning of 2020, McDonald’s had installed Dynamic Yield’s technology in 9,500 of its US drive-throughs.

-Search interest in “Chipotle” over the last 15 years.
+Search interest in “Chipotle” has increased by 333% over the last 15 years.

 As technology advances, expect the traditional concept of a restaurant to change even more.